 Childhood Friend Romance: With Fiora.
-Victorious Childhood Friend example; Everybody who knows Shulk and Fiora could tell they love each other and have for a long time, and they are pretty much a canon couple by the end.
+Victorious Childhood Friend example; Everybody who knows Shulk and Fiora can tell they love each other and have for a long time, and they are pretty much a canon couple by the end.

 Combat Pragmatist: Has special moves revolving around both Back Stabbing enemies and kicking them while they're down.
 Most characters have moves like this, but Shulk's are especially prominent since he never gets more than 8 normal Arts and thus never needs to swap them out for others.

 Dead All Along: He died as a young child, back on Valak Mountain where the Monado was found, when Dickson found him with the other dead Homs.
 For most of the game, the only thing keeping Shulk alive is that he's a Soul Jar for Zanza.

 The Engineer: It generally only comes up in the start of the game, where he's looking for metal to make weapons and machines as well as researching the Monado.
 It also comes up mostly in sidequests, a number of which involve various people asking him to fix or build things for them.
 He's also fascinated with Nopon and High Entia engineering, and will occasionally make small talk about it.
 In the main story, though, it sort of gets dropped in favor of him discovering the power of the Monado firsthand.

 Amusingly, it seems Shulk hasn't ruled out using other weapons just yet.
 Some of his after-battle dialogue consists of asking Sharla and Melia if they could teach him how to use a rifle/ether magic, respectively.
 In both cases, Dunban scolds him for being willing to give up the sword so easily.